texadactyl/essayer/README.md

 **2024-08-28**

 Working on zip deflate and inflate.
+Success with ```deflaterInit```.
+That is because this function makes no use of the JNI environment in the normal case.

 Some observations of the libzip code:
 * The environment pointer is used for throwing exceptions.
 Maybe other uses?
 I haven't yet run into a function that uses the object pointer.
 Yet.
 * In general,